 The 2018 modifications to HMDA were massive and many financial institutions are still dealing with the challenges of collecting data under the burdensome new requirements.
 The partial exemption provisions resulting from EGRRCPA were a blessing and a curse.
 This program provides the top 15 issues that may be undermining your HMDA compliance efforts.

-- An advanced notice of proposed changes to Regulation C was published on May 8, 2019.
-The ANPR solicits comments about the costs and benefits of collecting and reporting the data points the 2015 HMDA Rule added to Regulation C and certain preexisting data points that the 2015 HMDA Rule revised.
+- An advanced notice of proposed rulemaking (ANPR) was published on May 8, 2019.
+The ANPR solicited comments about the costs and benefits of collecting and reporting the data points the 2015 HMDA Rule added to Regulation C and certain preexisting data points that the 2015 HMDA Rule revised.
 Comments on the APRN were accepted until July 8, 2019.
+This rule is still pending.

-- Which institutions are covered by HMDA and Regulation C beginning in 2018 and how the coverage rules may change in future years;
+- Which institutions are covered by HMDA and Regulation C and how the coverage rules may change in future years;

 - Challenges in determining if a structure is considered a dwelling, such as a manufactured home versus a mobile home;